TillF/WASA-SED/docs/index.md

 ## Input Data

 The model runs as a Fortran console application for catchment from a few km² up to several 100,000 km²) on daily or hourly time steps.
 Climatic drivers are daily/hourly time series for precipitation, humidity, short-wave radiation and temperature.
 For model parameterisation, regional digital maps on soil associations, land-use and vegetation cover, a digital elevation model with a cell size of 100 metres (or smaller) and, optional, bathymetric surveys of the reservoirs are required.
-The soil, vegetation and terrain maps are processed with the LUMP tool (see above) to derive the spatial discretisation into soil-vegetation units, terrain components and landscape units. **Table 4** summarises the input parameters for the climatic drivers and the hillslope, river and reservoir modules.
-The vegetation parameters may be derived with the comprehensive study of, for example, Breuer et al. (2003), the soil and erosion parameters with the data compilation of FAO (1993, 2001), Morgan (1995), Maidment (1993) and Antronico et al. (2005).
+The soil, vegetation and terrain maps are processed with the LUMP tool (see above) to derive the spatial discretisation into soil-vegetation units, terrain components and landscape units.
+[Table 4](#table-4) summarises the input parameters for the climatic drivers and the hillslope, river and reservoir modules.
+The vegetation parameters may be derived with the comprehensive study of, for example, [Breuer et al. (2003)](#breuer-et-al-2003), the soil and erosion parameters with the data compilation of [FAO (1993,](#fao-1993) [2001)](#fao-2001), Morgan (1995), Maidment (1993) and Antronico et al. (2005).

 For a semi-automated discretisation of the model domain into landscape units and terrain components, the software tool LUMP (Landscape Unit Mapping Program) is available (Francke et al. 2008).
 LUMP incorporates an algorithm that delineates areas with similar hillslope characteristics by retrieving homogeneous catenas with regard to e.g. hillslope shape, flow length and slope (provided by a digital elevation model), and additional properties such as for soil and land-use and optionally for specific model parameters such as leaf area index, albedo or soil aggregate stability.
 The LUMP tool is linked with the WASA-SED parameterisation procedure through a databank management tool, which allows to process and store digital soil, vegetation and topographical data in a coherent way and facilitates the generation of the required input files for the model.
 LUMP and further WASA-SED pre-processing tools have been transferred to the package lumpR for the free software environment for statistical computing and graphics R which is available from https://github.com/tpilz/lumpR.

 The input files for general purpose, the hillslope, river and reservoir routines are explained below with details on parameter type, units, data structure including examples parameterisation files.

+<a name="table-4"></a>
 **Table 4:** Summary of model input parameters

 Type |	Model input parameter